junaid50905/react-todo-app/README.md

 ## Demo

-You can check out a live demo of the Todo app [here](https://react-todo-app-lovat-eight.vercel.app).
+You can check out a live demo of the Todo app <a href="https://react-todo-app-lovat-eight.vercel.app/">Click here</a>

 ## Installation